 Glezman, who could become the inaugural “First Gentleman” if his husband becomes the next president, has attracted a large following on social media.
-He now has more than 342,000 Twitter followers and sometimes posts messages about teachers and the impact they have on the future generation.
+He now has nearly 400,000 Twitter followers and sometimes posts messages about teachers and the impact they have on the future generation.
 Glezman has also shared that his high school drama teacher played a major role in his decision to become a teacher himself.

 Here’s what you need to know.

 1. Chasten Glezman Buttigieg Was a Humanities Teacher at Montessori Academy

 Chasten Glezman Buttigieg began teaching junior high students at Montessori Academy at Edison Lakes in 2017.
 The school is located in Mishawaka, Indiana, a few miles east of South Bend.

 2. Glezman Has Been Teaching Drama Since Graduating From College

 Chasten Glezman enjoys the stage and has worked to share that passion with students.
 After graduating from the University of Wisconsin – Eau Claire in 2011, Glezman’s first job was with First Stage.
 The children’s theater is the second-largest in Milwaukee and prides itself on being one of the “most acclaimed children’s theaters” in the nation.
 The company is described on its website as such: “First Stage touches hearts, engages minds, and transforms lives by creating extraordinary theater experiences for young people and families through professional theater productions, unparalleled Theater Academy training, and dynamic Theater in Education programs.”